Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Introduction

 There have been numerous recent studies on $f(Q)$ gravity.
 The background cosmology and first order perturbations were studied in \citep{Jimenez_2020}.
 The theory was tested with redshift space distortions (RSD) in \citep{Barros_2020}.
 There are also studies in cosmography \citep{Mandal_2020_cosmography}, energy conditions \citep{Mandal_2020_energy}, and quantum cosmology \citep{Dimakis_2021}.
 The most general connection for the symmetric teleparallel framework was proposed in \citep{Ambrosio_2022, Hohmann_2021}.
-Different possible functional forms for $f(Q)$ have been considered which describe an accelerated expansion of the Universe at late times and are possible alternatives to $\Lambda$CDM, for instance, power law \citep{Mandal_2023}, exponential \citep{Fotios_2021}, logarithmic \citep{Najera_2023}, and hyperbolic tangent \citep{Fotios_2023}.
+Different possible functional forms for $f(Q)$ have been considered which describe an accelerated expansion of the Universe at late times and are possible alternatives to $\Lambda$CDM, including power-law \citep{Mandal_2023}, exponential \citep{Fotios_2021}, logarithmic \citep{Najera_2023}, and hyperbolic tangent \citep{Fotios_2023}.
 The propagation of gravitational waves in $f(Q)$ gravity has been considered in \citep{DAgostino_2022, Najera_2023, Capozziello_2024_gauge, Capozziello_2024_geodesic}.
 Solar system tests for $f(Q)$ gravity were done in \citep{Wang_2024}.
-Some studies have proposed solutions to the Hubble tension within $f(Q)$ gravity \citep{Sakr_2024, Boiza_2025, Kavya_2025}.
+Some studies have proposed solutions to the Hubble tension within $f(Q)$ gravity \citep{Sakr_2024, Boiza_2025}.
+A recent study found that the power-law hyperbolic tangent $f(Q)$ model alleviates the Hubble tension using DESI + RSD + Cosmic Chronometers (CC) + Standard Sirens + CMB data \citep{Kavya_2025}.
+Compared to their study, we consider a wider range of $f(Q)$ functional forms.